 When it comes to hotels in Stockholm, most are just fine and Scandi.

-Which, considering it’s a city praised for it’s expertise in clothing, design, and….hygee, can feel somewhat disappointing.
-There are however a handful of pretty exceptional exceptions out there; an old girls school turned boutique design hotel, and a Japanese-inspired spa boasting traditional baths and steaming outdoor hot springs for instance.
+Which, considering it’s a city praised for its expertise in clothing, design, and….hygge, can feel somewhat disappointing.
+There are, however, a handful of pretty exceptional exceptions out there – like an old girls’ school-turned-boutique design hotel and a Japanese-inspired spa boasting traditional baths and steaming outdoor hot springs.
 We’ve compiled a list.

 Home is where the twelve bedrooms, patio garden, glasshouse, gym, sauna, DVD library, and lounge…is.